GECKO is housed within the Children's Hospital of Eastern Ontario (CHEO) in Ottawa.

 Consider referral for a genetic assessment for individuals with a:

-• 1st or 2nd degree relative in whom a pathogenic variant in one of the hereditary thoracic aortic disease (HTAD) genes has been identified (referral of 3rd degree relatives can be considered when intervening relatives are not available for or decline testing)
+1st or 2nd degree relative in whom a pathogenic or likely pathogenic variant in one of the heritable thoracic aortic disease (HTAD) genes has been identified (referral of 3rd degree relatives can be considered when intervening relatives are not available for or decline testing)

 Currently the decision to offer genetic testing is made in the setting of a genetics and/or cardiology consult.
 Click here to connect to your local genetics centre.
 Most genetic testing for HTAD is panel-based, where multiple genes are tested concurrently.

-Positive: causative pathogenic variant detected in a HTAD gene
+Positive: causative pathogenic or likely pathogenic variant detected in a HTAD gene

 Negative